sigp/lighthouse/book/src/validator-create.md

         --count <VALIDATOR_COUNT>
             The number of validators to create, regardless of how many already exist

-    -d, --datadir <DIR>                               Data directory for lighthouse keys and databases.
+    -d, --datadir <DIR>
+            Used to specify a custom root data directory for lighthouse keys and databases.
+Defaults to
+            $HOME/.lighthouse/{network} where network is the value of the `network` flag Note: Users should specify separate custom datadirs for different networks.
         --debug-level <LEVEL>
             The verbosity level for emitting logs. [default: info]  [possible values: info, debug, trace, warn, error, crit]
         --deposit-gwei <DEPOSIT_GWEI>
             The GWEI value of the deposit amount.
 Defaults to the minimum amount required for an active validator (MAX_EFFECTIVE_BALANCE)
+        --network <network>
+            Name of the Eth2 chain Lighthouse will sync and follow. [default: mainnet]  [possible values: medalla, altona, spadina, pyrmont, mainnet, toledo]
         --secrets-dir <SECRETS_DIR>
             The path where the validator keystore passwords will be stored.
-Defaults to ~/.lighthouse/{testnet}/secrets
+Defaults to ~/.lighthouse/{network}/secrets

-        --testnet <testnet>
-            Name of network lighthouse will connect to [possible values: medalla, altona]
+    -s, --spec <DEPRECATED>
+            This flag is deprecated, it will be disallowed in a future release.
+This value is now derived from the --network or --testnet-dir flags.
     -t, --testnet-dir <DIR>
             Path to directory containing eth2_testnet specs.
 Defaults to a hard-coded Lighthouse testnet.
 Only effective if there is no existing database.
-        --validator-dir <VALIDATOR_DIRECTORY>
-            The path where the validator directories will be created.
-Defaults to ~/.lighthouse/{testnet}/validators

         --wallet-name <WALLET_NAME>                 Use the wallet identified by this name --wallet-password <WALLET_PASSWORD_PATH>
             A path to a file containing the password which will unlock the wallet.

+        --wallets-dir <wallets-dir>
+            A path containing Eth2 EIP-2386 wallets.
+Defaults to ~/.lighthouse/{network}/wallets
 ```

 ## Example